A Bauer-Furuta type refinement of Kronheimer-Mrowka's invariant for 4-manifolds with contact boundary: Construction

 is a diffeomorphism. \end{prop} \begin{proof} It is enough to show the map

+is a diffeomorphism.
 We will show that $\varphi$ is bijective and its derivative at any point is an isomorphism, then the conclusion holds by the inverse function theorem.
 The surjectivity of $\varphi$ follows from the decomposition of Lemma \ref{decomposition}.
-We will prove the injectivity of $\varphi$. \begin{claim} For any sufficiently small positive $\delta$, we have
+We will prove the injectivity of $\varphi$. \begin{claim} For any sufficiently small positive $\alpha$, we have

-\end{claim} \underline{Proof of Claim.} By \cite{HHM04} Theorem 1A, and the assumption $H^1(X, \partial X; \R)=0$, the claim follows in the case $\delta=0$.
-For small positive $\delta$, the claim follows since the dimension of the kernel of $d+d^{*_{L^2_\delta}}$ is upper half continuous as we vary $\delta$.
+\end{claim} \underline{Proof of Claim.} By \cite{HHM04} Theorem 1A, and the assumption $H^1(X, \partial X; \R)=0$, the claim follows in the case $\alpha=0$.
+For small positive $\alpha$, the claim follows since the dimension of the kernel of $d+d^{ {*, \alpha}}$ is upper half continuous as we vary $\alpha$.

 In order to prove the injectivity of $\varphi$, it is enough to show $a=0$ and $u=1$ provided that $\varphi(a, u)=a-u^{-1}du=0$.
-By assumption, $da=d^{*_{L^2_\delta}}a =0$, thus, $a=0$ by the above claim.
-This also means that $u^{-1}du=0$, and since $1-u \in L^2_{l+1, \delta}$, $u$ must be identically $1$ on $X^+$.
+By assumption, $da=d^{ {*, \alpha}}a =0$, thus, $a=0$ by the above claim.
+This also means that $u^{-1}du=0$, and since $1-u \in L^2_{l+1, {\alpha}}$, $u$ must be identically $1$ on $X^+$.

-The fact that $\cD_{(a, u)}\varphi$ is isomorphic for any $(a, u)\in i\ker d^{*_{L^2_\delta}}\times \G_{l+1, \delta}$ also follows from the decomposition of Lemma \ref{decomposition}. \end{proof} As a corollary of the global slice theorem above, we can show the following Fredholmness result which we need in the finite dimensional approximation.
-We write $V=L^2_{l, \delta}(i\Lambda^1\oplus S^+), W=L^2_{l-1, \delta}(i\Lambda^0\oplus i\Lambda^+\oplus S^-)$ and define $L: V \to W$ by
+The fact that $\cD_{(a, u)}\varphi$ is isomorphic for any $(a, u)\in i\ker d^{ {*, \alpha}}\times \G_{l+1, {\alpha}}$ also follows from the decomposition of Lemma \ref{decomposition}. \end{proof} As a corollary of the global slice theorem above, we can show the following Fredholmness result which we need in the finite dimensional approximation.
+We write $V=L^2_{l, {\alpha}}(i\Lambda^1\oplus S^+), W=L^2_{l-1, {\alpha}}(i\Lambda^0\oplus i\Lambda^+\oplus S^-)$ and define $L: V \to W$ by